Bánh bèo

-Methods of eating Banh Beo
+Methods of eating

 Banh beo is usually accompanied by nuoc mam (a clear sauce made from sugar, fish sauce, garlic, and Thai chili) and crunchy pork belly strips that enhance the taste of the dish.

 Like most dishes, there are various versions of banh beo around Vietnam.
 For example, banh beo from Quang Ngai is topped with a combination of shrimp and pork paste instead.
 Banh beo from the South side of Vietnam is eaten with mashed mung bean as topping, making it sweeter than the banh beo from Hue or Quang Ngai because that was how Southerners in Vietnam prefer it.

 Most often, banh beo are served in individual small dishes and eaten whole after scraping out of the dish with a spoon.
 Another way to eat this dish is to use a chopstick to nudge the banh beo off the circular dish.

 It is often paired with beverages such as green or black tea, or Vietnamese iced coffee.
 It is best eaten when fresh to avoid the dish being spoiled.